 - Make enough soup for leftovers or freeze for later.

 Looking for a warm, colorful soup that uses simple, seasonal ingredients?
-Look no further!
-This fall soup is savory, creamy, and even has a hint of sweetness to it.
+This savory Fall soup is creamy, with a hint of sweetness.Print Recipe

-- When the skin of the squash is cool enough to touch, cut off the top and bottom of the squash.
-Peel and cut in half lengthwise.
-Scoop out seeds.
-Cut squash into cubes.
+- Let the squash cool.
+Once the squash is cool enough to touch, cut off the ends of the squash.

-- Heat oil in a large saucepan over medium high heat.
+- Heat oil in a large pot over medium heat.
 Add onion and cook for about 10 minutes.
 Add garlic and cook for about 5 minutes seconds.

-- Return soup to saucepan and add Neufchatel cream cheese.
-Cook and stir with whisk until cheese is melted.
+- Return soup to pot.
+Over low heat, add cream cheese and stir until melted.